HARRY-POTTER-WIZARD/InventoryMaster/README.md

 ## **Project Overview**
 The **InventoryMaster** system is designed to manage a store's inventory effectively.
 It allows the user to:
 - Add, Update, View, and Delete products.
-- Track stock levels for each product.
-- Record sales transactions and update inventory levels accordingly.
-- Generate low stock and sales reports.

 This application is built using **Core Java**, **JDBC**, and **PostgreSQL**.